DeltaXML/vscode-xslt-tokenizer/README.md

 - Disambiguates token based on previous/next token
 - Uses stack to manages evaluation context scope
 - No Abstract Syntax Tree
-- Optional 'Context' Tree (not used by semantic highlighter)
+- Stacks used to track expression-tree scope

 ### Diagnostics / Testing
-- Set of high-level tests - uses jest/ts-jest
+- A set of high-level tests for XPath 3.1 expressions
 - Generate tests from XPath expressions
 - XPath Diagnosticts Tool
 	- Lists all tokens for given XPath
 	- Each token type and main properties
+- XSLT Diagnostics Tool
+	- Currently, only lists values for each XSLT token

 ## Sample Diagnostics: